|Time:||Tuesdays and Thursdays, 4:45PM - 6:00PM|

 |Contact:|| nick[email squiggly thingy] cs.stonybrook.edu|

-make sure your title starts with "[CSE 361]" (without the quotes).
+Important: When sending me an email about the course, make sure your title starts with "[CSE 361]" (without the quotes).
 Mislabeled or unlabeled emails will, most likely, not be read.

 Some of the topics that we will cover are the following:

 |2/2||Class cancelled (Snow day)|

 |2/9||Introduction and History of the Web (continued from last time)|